BolverBlitz/VWTreffen-Manager/README.md

 POST to create a new event, it needs to be verifyed by an admin!
 Parameter:
 ```
-PersonName: Name of the event creator, will remain privat to admins (STRING,REQUIRED)
-PersonEmail: Email of the event creator, will remain privat to admins (E-MAIL,REQUIRED)
 Eventname: Event name (STRING,REQUIRED)
 Eventart: Event type, those are preset in VWTreffen Plugin config!
 (NUMBER,REQUIRED)
 Date: Date of the event day (STRING,REQUIRED)